FastyBird/viera-connector/docs/Naming-Convention.md

 ### Channel Property

 Channel related properties are used for storing actual state of Viera Television.
 It could be `volume state`, `actual output` or `power state`.
-This values are read from television and stored in system.
+These values are read from television and stored in system.